s01042/SimpleWebComponent/README.md

 # Todo

-* add a short message field (SMF) to add/edit some additional informations per entry.
+* ~~add a short message field (SMF) to add/edit some additional informations per entry.~~
 * ~~implement to delete entries~~
 * refactore gapi load and gapi init (load and init only when needed, eg when data should be send)
+* what if the cors proxy fails or is unavailable?
 * make it a PWA
 * add manifest
 * add service worker